sunildhiman90/KotlinMultiplatformAuth/README.md

 From ios oauth client detail, you can get your Client ID as YOUR_IOS_CLIENT_ID and iOS URL scheme as YOUR_REVERSED_CLIENT_ID from additional information section.

+2. You also need to add [Google Sign-In for iOS Swift Package](https://developers.google.com/identity/sign-in/ios/start-integrating#swift-package-manager) dependency in your xcode project, Otherwise you will get this error:
+``
+ld: warning: Could not find or use auto-linked framework 'GoogleSignIn': framework 'GoogleSignIn' not found``
 #### Desktop

 On Desktop/Jvm platform, you need to call the KMAuthInitializer.initClientSecret method with